waveform80/picamera/docs/api_mmalobj.rst

     >>> camera.outputs[2]
     <MMALVideoPort "vc.ril.camera:out:2(RGB3)": format=MMAL_FOURCC('RGB3') buffers=1x921600 frames=640x480@0fps>
     >>> camera.outputs[2].enable()
-    Traceback (most recent call last):
-      File "<stdin>", line 1, in <module>
-      File "/home/pi/picamera/picamera/mmalobj.py", line 919, in enable
-        super(MMALPort, self).enable()
-      File "/home/pi/picamera/picamera/mmalobj.py", line 684, in enable
-        mmal.mmal_port_enable(self._port, self._wrapper),
-    ctypes.ArgumentError: argument 2: <class 'TypeError'>: expected CFunctionType instance instead of NoneType

-Unfortunately, activating an output port is slightly more complex than it sounds!
+Unfortunately, that didn't seem to do much!
 An output port that is participating in a connection needs nothing more: it knows where it's data is going.
-However, an output port *without* a connection requires a callback function to be assigned so that something can be done with the data it produces.
-The callback will take two parameters: the :class:`MMALPort` responsible for producing the data, and the :class:`MMALBuffer` containing the data.
+However, an output port *without* a connection requires a callback function to be assigned so that something can be done with the buffers of data it produces.

+The callback will be given two parameters: the :class:`MMALPort` responsible for producing the data, and the :class:`MMALBuffer` containing the data.
 It is expected to return a :class:`bool` which will be ``False`` if further data is expected and ``True`` if no further data is expected.
 If ``True`` is returned, the callback will not be executed again.
 In our case we're going to write data out to a file we'll open before-hand, and we should return ``True`` when we see a buffer with the "frame end" flag set:

 .. code-block:: pycon

+    >>> camera.outputs[2].disable()
     >>> import io
     >>> output = io.open('image.data', 'wb')
     >>> def image_callback(port, buf):